ChristianHesels/relation-extraction/README.md

 # Running the system

-To include ReVerb as a library in your own project, please take a look at the example class ReVerbExample in the `src/main/java/edu/washington/cs/knowitall/examples` directory.
+To include one of our systems as a library in your own project, please take a look at the example class `RelationExtractionExample` in the `src/main/java/edu/washington/cs/knowitall/examples` directory.

-When running code that calls ReVerb, make sure to increase the Java Virtual Machine heap size by passing the argument `-Xmx2g` to java.
-ReVerb loads multiple models into memory, and will be significantly slower if the heap size is not large enough.
+When running code that calls one of our systems, make sure to increase the Java Virtual Machine heap size by passing the argument `-Xmx2g` to java.
+Our systems load multiple models into memory.
+Therefore, not increasing the heap size will slow down the systems.